Introducing a Three-Part Series on Workforce Pell, Earnings Accountability, and the Future of Educational Value

 The 2025–2026 federal student aid reforms represent such a moment.
 They are best understood not as a single statute, but as a cluster of legislative changes, negotiated rulemaking outcomes, and administrative actions.
 This cluster does more than adjust existing programs; it resets the terms by which educational value and post-completion outcomes are defined and assessed across students, institutions, and the state.

 That shift moves federal aid policy beyond routine program maintenance.
-It redirects attention from expanding access—primarily for low- and moderate-income students seeking entry into postsecondary education—to evaluating outcomes.
-The outcomes being emphasized include completion, earnings, and repayment trajectories.
+It reframes the policies’ foci from student access—primarily for low- and moderate-income students seeking entry into postsecondary education—to program and student evaluation.
+Key outcomes being evaluated include earnings and repayment trajectories.
 While this shift addresses some long-standing concerns, it also raises new ones.

 FAQs